-Don’t worry, the UK government isn’t making you contribute 1700% of your employees’ salaries to a pension, you must be paying the minimum rate of 3% of basic pay.
+Don’t worry, the UK government isn’t making you contribute 1700% of your employees’ salaries to a pension, the minimum workplace pensions contribution must be 8% with employers paying a minimum rate of 3% towards this total (2019/2020).
 Still, if you’re a small business, are growing and employing a bunch of people that’s not a small amount of money.
 You can work out your exact contributions here at the pension regulators site.

 Now, that likely isn’t in your budget, and you don’t want to close down the Friday startup beer fund, so it’s important you build in your pension costs into your financial plan.
 On the plus side, your national insurance bill will be lower, as contributions for employee pensions will come out of gross earnings, so NI pay will be less.